PhaserEditor2D/PhaserEditor/docs/canvas.rst

 That loading code is written in the ``preload`` method of the states, so if the state was compiled from a Canvas file then it is generated automatically.

-By dropping a texture asset
+By dropping an asset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The common way to create an object is by getting a texture from somewhere and dropping it into the scene.
-In the next sections, we explain the different sources of the textures.
+The common way to create an object is by getting an asset from somewhere and dropping it into the scene.
+In the next sections, we explain the different sources of the assets.

 From the Assets window